googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 for an implementation-defined threshold), then the gradient is ill-formed and shall not be rendered.

-NOTE: An implementation can derive a single vector, p₀p₃, by computing the orthogonal projection of vector p₀p₁ onto a line perpendicular to line p₀p₂ and passing through p₀ to obtain point p₃.
+NOTE: An implementation can derive a single vector, from p₀ to a point p₃, by computing the orthogonal projection of the vector from p₀ to p₁ onto a line perpendicular to line p₀p₂ and passing through p₀ to obtain point p₃.
 The linear gradient defined using p₀, p₁ and p₂ as described above is functionally equivalent to a linear gradient defined by aligning stop offset 0 to p₀ and aligning stop offset 1.0 to p₃, with each color projecting on either side of that line in a perpendicular direction.
 This specification uses three points, p₀, p₁ and p₂, as that provides greater flexibility in controlling the placement and orientation of the gradient, as well as variations thereof.

 Figures 5.12 – 5.14 illustrate linear gradients using the three different color line extend modes.
 Each figure illustrates linear gradients with two different